zonemaster/zonemaster/docs/specifications/DNSSEC-TP/dnssec10.md

 Using DNSSEC, having NSEC or NSEC3 records provides a secure denial of existence for records that is not present in the zone.
-This test case verifies that correct NSEC or NSEC3 records with valid signatures are returned for a query for an non-existent name.
+This test case verifies that correct NSEC or NSEC3 records with valid signatures are returned for a query for an non-existent name, and that they cover the queried name.

 The use of the NSEC RR type is described in section 3.1.3 of [RFC 4035](http://tools.ietf.org/html/rfc4035#section-3.1.3), and